attilammagyar/js80p/README.md

  * MIDI controllers and macros.
  * Channel pressure (aftertouch).
  * MIDI learn.
- * Logarithmic or linear scale filter frequencies.
+ * Logarithmic or linear scale filter cutoff frequencies.
  * Tempo synchronization for envelopes, LFOs, and effects.
  * Use the peak level at various points of the signal chain to control
    parameters: